lab42-global/sic42-doc/actions.markdown

 [[”pickup”, [0, -1]], [”step”, [2, 0]], [”putdown”, [0, -1]]]
 ```

-The agent will pickup the item located at \[x, y-1\] and then move to the cell at \[x+2, 0\], provided there is an item at the location and the storage is not full and the cell at \[x+2, 0\] is empty.
+The agent will pickup the item located at \[x, y-1\] and then step to the cell at \[x+2, 0\], provided there is an item at the location and the storage is not full and the cell at \[x+2, 0\] is empty.
 The "putdown" action will never be executed as the number of activity points is too low even if "pickup" and/or "step" fails.